-Two model structures have been built at the Volvi Test Site (Figure 1).
-The latest model structure is a single bridge pier and its foundation block with an overall geometry and mass distribution depicted in figures 2 and 3.

-The total mass is 185.3KN (41.7kips), 95.3KN (21.4kips) of which are concentrated at the deck level.
-This bridge pier model structure was recently built (2004) at the Euro-Test Site and can be considered as a reduced scaled model number of а of corresponding bridge pier specimens that were tested at ELSA laboratories of the European Joint Research Center (Pinto, 1996), but of smaller dimensions and a different crossdetailing section (figure 4).
+Two model structures have been built at the Volvi Test Site (Fig. 1).
+The latest model structure is a single bridge pier and its foundation block with an overall geometry and mass distribution depicted in Figs. 2 and 3.
+The total mass is 185.3KN, 95.3KN of which are concentrated at the deck level.
+This bridge pier model structure was built during March 2004 at the Euro-Test Site and can be considered as a reduced scaled model of a number of corresponding bridge pier specimens that were tested at ELSA laboratories of the European Joint Research Center (Pinto, 1996), but of smaller dimensions and a different cross-section detailing (Fig. 4).
 Because of these differences no comparison of the observed behavior between the Volvi and the ELSA pier specimens is attempted here.
 More information regarding the material parameters, the reinforcement distribution and the testing of identical pier models at the laboratory are described in Manos et al. (2004) and are not repeated here due to space limitation.

 Figure 3.
-Mass distribution of the pier model
+Mass distribution of the pier model.

 Figure 4.
-Basic cross-section of the pier model
+Basic cross-section of the pier model.

-3. Dynamic tests with the bridge pier model at the Test Site
+Dynamic Tests at the Test Site

-A number of acceleration sensors were utilized as instrumentation for this bridge-pier model together with four pressure cells, which were placed at the foundation-soil interface to monitor the variation of the soil-pressure distribution during testing (Figure 9).
+A number of acceleration sensors were utilized as instrumentation for this bridge-pier model together with four pressure cells, which were placed 150mm under the foundation-soil interface to monitor the variation of the soil-pressure distribution during testing (Fig. 9).
 The proper operation of the instrumentation was carried out extensively.
 For this purpose, a number of testing sequences were performed starting from April 2004 till November 2004.
 After a series of trial tests, the final tests were performed during January, May and June 2005.
 Results from all tests will be presented and discussed in the following sections.

-3.1.
-A typical testing sequence of low intensity pull-out tests.
+A typical testing sequence of low - intensity pull-out tests

 A typical testing sequence includes relatively low-intensity free vibration tests of the pier model.
 This is accomplished by introducing a controlled force on the deck of the bridge pier model thus displacing it from its original equilibrium condition.
 The sudden release of this applied force caused the free vibration of the model structure which was recorded by the sensors.
-The force was applied at the deck either coinciding with the in-plane axis (the strong direction of the pier cross-section depicted in figure 4) or with the out-of-plane axis (the weak direction of the pier cross-section).
-The amplitude of this force did not exceed 2.2KN (0.495 kips) in the inplane direction and 1.4KN (0.315 kips) in the out-of-plane direction.
+The force was applied at the deck either coinciding with the in-plane axis (the strong direction of the pier cross-section depicted in Fig. 4) or with the out-ofplane axis (the weak direction of the pier cross-section).
+The amplitude of this force did not exceed 2.2KN in the in-plane direction and 1.4KN in the out-of-plane direction.
 The typical sequence includes a number of tests in each direction.
 Because the model structure was provided with diagonal supportive cables and struts, tests were performed with or without the supportive cables and struts in-place.
 Here, follows a selection of the most important aspects of the measured response that are presented and discussed.
-In Figure 5a the measured in-plane deck response from a low-intensity pull-out test is depicted (D being the damping ratio and F the dominant response frequency).
+In Fig. 5a the measured in-plane deck response from a low-intensity pull-out test is depicted (D being the damping ratio and F the dominant response frequency).
 The full set of the measured response (Manos 2005) includes measurements for various instruments and their components (i.e. displacements, accelerations, soil pressures), direction of excitation (in-plane, out-of-plane) and configurations of the structure (inclusive or not of the cables and the additional mass).
 The measured horizontal deck acceleration response is listed in Table 1 together with the dominant frequency of this response, as found from analyzing the measured signals in the frequency domain.